MyCSULB Financial Aid Information

 The College Financing Plan is a consumer tool that CSULB uses to notify FAFSA filers about their financial aid packages.
 It is a standardized form that is designed to simplify the information you'll receive about costs and financial aid.
 Once you have been notified via email that your estimated or official financial aid awards are available to view, your College Financing Plan will also be available.

 Your College Financing Plan will open in a new window.
 Information on your estimated Cost of Attendance is provided.
 The College Financing Plan provides your estimated cost of attendance, grants, and scholarships awarded and the net cost of attending CSULB before loans and other payment options are considered.
 At the bottom of the College Financing Plan, your Expected Family Contribution (EFC) from your FAFSA is displayed.
 This is the figure used by the Financial Aid Office in developing your financial aid package.

 You must accept your awards before a disbursement date can be displayed.
 Refer to the Accept/Decline Awards section (below) for details on how to accept or decline your awards.
 Scholarship awards are automatically “accepted” when awarded, so no action is necessary.

 With the exception of scholarships, you will be required to accept or decline your financial aid awards before receiving payment.
-To do so, click the Accept/Decline Awards button from the Award Summary page.
-From this page you can accept and decline any or all awards in your award package.
+To do so, click the Accept/Decline Awards link from the featured menu on the right-hand side of the Finances panel.
+From there, you can accept and decline any or all awards in your award package.
 Follow the steps below to accept/decline your awards.

 Review each award in your package.
 You can click on a specific award to view detailed information about the award.